 Otherwise, at least bring a good-quality tarp, a small sleeping bag, a bivvy bag, or even a poncho.

 Even if some of them won’t provide you with warmth, you can use whatever’s available to fix that: branches, dead leaves, moss, rocks etc.

 You have the right blades to skin and butcher your game, but first you have to catch that game.
 A copper wire won’t add bulk or weight to your pack and it will make it so much easier to catch your dinner than if you only use your knife and your bare hands.

 Having a small fishing kit, particularly a line and some hooks, will also be of great help when in the bush.
 Again, this is something that is small, easy to fit in your pack, and will save you loads of frustration.

 These tools are just the beginning.
 You need to do further research to decide which ones are right for you.
 Read the reviews on the sites you buy them from.
-See what people DON’T like them and the alternatives they recommend.
+See what people DON’T like about them, and the alternatives they recommend.

-Once you get them, don’t let them sit there and collect dust!
+Once you get your bushcraft tools, don’t let them sit there and collect dust!
 Use them on your camping trips, bug out drills, survival challenges and even around the house.
-Remember that skill trumps gear any day.
+Remember that skill trumps bushcraft gear any day.